Pre-1930: I left this category unchanged for now

-Here's an excerpt from my Superstars and Unlisted Stars list consisting of only hall of famers.
-I use this list for making comparisons when differentiating pricing categories.
-To me, anyone on this list should be considered at least an Unlisted Star.
-I mean, how can any Hall of Famer be considered as something less than a star?
-This list goes all the way back to Alexander Cartwright and includes every hall of famer, how they got in, when they started, when they finished, when they got in, and what they got in for.
+Here's an excerpt from my Superstars and Unlisted Stars list consisting of hall of famers.
+I use this to help me determine who should be considered at least an "Unlisted Star" when pricing cards.
+Beckett doesn't always update their Star pricing.
+For example, Hall-of-Famers Ron Santo and Billy Williams sell for way more than the Minor Star pricing that Beckett gives them.
+How can any Hall of Famer be considered to be anything less than an unliste star?
+My full list goes all the way back to Alexander Cartwright and includes every hall of famer, how they got in, when they started, when they finished, when they got in, and what they got in for.

 Here is an excerpt of my Semi-stars and Minor Stars list.
 The divisions here are little more blurred for me than my Stars List.
 I treat most players that receive over 10% of the HOF vote as at least Semi-Stars.
 I have to use judgement whether players that receive 5%-10% of the HOF vote are Semi-Stars or Minor Stars.
 I treat most of the people that receive 1%-5% of the HOF vote as Minor Stars.

 Here is my Minor Stars and Commons list.
 This list includes everyone that has ever received between 1 vote to 1% of the HOF vote.
 I tend to treat most of the players receiving over 0.5% of the HOF vote as Minor Stars, and then use my own judgement for players receive less than 0.5% of the HOF vote as to whether they are Minor Stars or Commons.
 Early cards for these players will certainly get more of the Minor Star treatment than later cards.